SoftwareAG/c8y-docs/content/reference/inventory-bundle/managed-object.md

 A managed object reference in the "child" and "parents" collections contains only `id`, `name` and `self` properties.

 Not every GET response contains "parents" collections.
-It is required to pass `withParents=true` query param to have "parents" included.
-If you query the managed object `withParent=true` it will return a flat list of all parents and grandparents of the given object.
+It is required to have global inventory role to query managed object "parents".
+Pass `withParents=true` query param to have "parents" included.
+If you query the managed object `withParents=true` it will return a flat list of all parents and grandparents of the given object.

 > **Info:** If you query `childDevices`, only the children of the given device are returned without any grandchildren.